CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 having other formats.
 To see the types of data that Stata can import, select "File -> Import".

 While there are commands to do the importing (such as `import excel file.xlsx`), the dialog boxes for importation provide a preview of the imported data, making it easier to ensure that the importation will go smoothly.
+Just as with [editing the data][Editing data manually], after performing an import with the dialog box, the corresponding command is executed in the results window and can be copied in a Do-file for reproducibility.

 ^#^^#^^#^ Importing Excel data